JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-01-18-bert_sequence_classifier_news_sentiment_de.md

 ## Description

-This model was imported from `Hugging Face` ([link](https://huggingface.co/mdraw/german-news-sentiment-bert)) and it's been finetuned on news texts about migration for German language, leveraging `Bert` embeddings and `BertForSequenceClassification` for text classification purposes.
+This model has been finetuned on news texts about migration for German language, leveraging `Bert` embeddings and `BertForSequenceClassification` for text classification purposes.

 ## Predicted Entities